michaelwangcode/sum-from-a-to-b-test-js/README.md

 The `sum` function in `index.js` takes two integers  and uses recursion to add up all of the numbers in between them.

-The `index.js` function runs unit tests on the `sum` function using different values.
+The `tests.js` file runs unit tests on the `sum` function using different values.

 ## Running the Program